Ridhwana/rails/guides/source/active_record_querying.md

 end
 ```

-NOTE: All of the following models use `id` as the primary key, unless specified otherwise.
+NOTE: These models use `id` as the primary key, unless specified otherwise.

 ![Diagram of all of the bookstore models](images/active_record_querying/bookstore_models.png)